 Every quote includes supply, installation, AS 2047 certification, and a 10-year warranty.
 No hidden costs.

 Yes, triple glazed windows are worth it in Australia for south-facing rooms, noise-sensitive locations, and new builds targeting high NatHERS ratings.
-Triple glazing delivers a 30% improvement in energy efficiency over standard glazing and significantly improves year-round comfort.
-The premium over double glazing is just 10–15%, which is recovered through lower heating and cooling costs.
+Triple glazing delivers up to around 30% less heat loss than double glazing (and roughly 75% less than single glazing) and significantly improves year-round comfort.
+The premium over double glazing is just 10 to 15%, which is recovered through lower heating and cooling costs.
 We assess every project individually to confirm where triple glazing delivers the strongest return.

-Double glazed windows use two panes of glass with one argon-filled cavity (24 mm IGU), achieving a U-value of 1.4 W/m²K.
-Triple glazed windows add a third pane and second argon cavity (36 mm IGU), achieving a U-value of 1.0 W/m²K.
+Double glazed windows use two panes of glass with one argon-filled cavity (24 mm IGU), achieving a U-value of 1.6–1.7 W/m²K.
+Triple glazed windows add a third pane and second argon cavity (36 mm IGU), achieving a U-value of 1.2–1.4 W/m²K.
 Both use Low-E coated glass and multi-chambered uPVC frames.
-The main advantage of triple over double is thermal — acoustic improvement is more modest (up to STC 34 vs up to STC 32).
+The main advantage of triple over double is thermal.
+Acoustic improvement is more modest (up to STC 34 vs up to STC 32).

 Triple glazed windows reduce noise by more than 50% compared to single glazing, achieving an acoustic rating of STC 34.
 The exact level of noise reduction depends on the glass configuration, window size, and installation quality.
 For dedicated acoustic applications, we can also specify asymmetric glass thicknesses or laminated panes to optimise sound reduction further.